vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 But to help a model recognize that an image of a "Cat" and the word "Cat" are similar, we rely on Multimodal Embeddings.
 To simplify things a bit, imagine there is a magic box which is capable of handling various inputs – images, audios, text, and more.

 Now, when we feed the box with an image of a "Cat" with the text "Cat," it performs its magic and produces two numeric vectors.
-When these two vectors were given to a machines, it made machines to think, "Hmm, based on these numeric values, it seems like both are connected to "Cat".
+When these two vectors were given to a machine, it made machines think, "Hmm, based on these numeric values, it seems like both are connected to "Cat".
 So that's exactly what we were aiming for!
 Our goal was to help machines to recognize the close connection between an image of a "Cat" and the text "Cat".
 However, to validate this concept, when we plot those two numeric vectors in a vector space, it turns out they are very close to each other.
 This outcome exactly mirrors what we observed earlier with the proximity of the two text words "Cat" and "Dog" in the vector space.

 ## Ladies and gentlemen, that's the essence of Multimodality. 👏

 So we made our model to comprehend the association between "Cat" images and the word "Cat."
 Well this is it, I mean if you are able to do this, you would have ingested the audio, images, videos as well as the word "Cat" and the model will understand how the cat is being portrayed across all kinds of file format..

 ### RAG is here..

-Well if you don't know what RAG means, I would highly advise to read this article [here](https://vipul-maheshwari.github.io/2024/02/14/rag-application-with-langchain) which I wrote some days back and loved by ton of people, not exageerating it but yeah, it's good to get the balls rolling..
+Well if you don't know what RAG means, I would highly advise you to read this article [here](https://vipul-maheshwari.github.io/2024/02/14/rag-application-with-langchain) which I wrote some days back and loved by tons of people, not exaggerating it but yeah, it's good to get the balls rolling..

 So there are impressive models like DALLE-2 that provide text-to-image functionality.
 Essentially, you input text, and the model generates relevant images for you.
 But can we create a system similar to Multimodal RAG, where the model produces output images based on our own data?
 Alright, so the goal for today is to create an AI model that when asked something like, "How many girls were there in my party?" 💀 not only provides textual information but also includes a relevant image related to it.
-Think of it as an extension of simple RAG system, but now incorporating images.
+Think of it as an extension of a simple RAG system, but now incorporating images.

 Before we dive in, remember that Multimodality isn't limited to just text-to-image or image-to-text as it encompasses the freedom to input and output any type of data.
 However, for now, let's concentrate on the interaction from image to text exclusively.

-### Contrasive learning
+### Contrastive learning

 Now the question is, What exactly was that box doing?
 The magic it performs is known as Contrastive Learning.
 While the term might sound complex, it's not that tricky.
 To simplify, consider a dataset with images, along with a caption describing what the image represents.

 ![clipmodel](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/multimodal_rag/clipmodel.png?raw=true)

 Alright, now what happens is: we give our text-image model with these Positive and Negative samples, where each sample consists of an image and a descriptive text.
-Positive samples are those where the image and text are correctly align – for instance, a picture of a cat matched with the text "this is an image of a cat."
+Positive samples are those where the image and text are correctly aligned – for instance, a picture of a cat matched with the text "this is an image of a cat."
 Conversely, negative samples involve a mismatch, like presenting an image of a dog alongside the text "this is an image of a cat."

 Now we train our text-image model to recognize that positive samples offer accurate interpretations, while negative samples are misleading and should be disregarded during training.
-In formal terms this technique is called "CLIP" (Contrastive Language-Image Pre-training) introduced by OpenAI where authors trained an image-text model on something around 400 million image caption pairs taken from the interent and everytime model makes a mistake, the contrasive loss function increases and penalize it to make sure the model trains well.
-The same kind of principles are applied to the other modality combinations as well, so voice of cat with the word cat is positive sample for speech-text model, a video of cat with the descriptive text "this is a cat" is a positive sample for video-text model.
+In formal terms this technique is called [CLIP](https://openai.com/research/clip) (Contrastive Language-Image Pre-training) introduced by OpenAI where authors trained an image-text model on something around 400 million image caption pairs taken from the internet and everytime model makes a mistake, the contrastive loss function increases and penalize it to make sure the model trains well.
+The same kind of principles are applied to the other modality combinations as well, so the voice of cat with the word cat is a positive sample for speech-text model, a video of cat with the descriptive text "this is a cat" is a positive sample for video-text model.

 ![easy](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/multimodal_rag/easy.png?raw=true)